FOCUS: Optimal Control for Multi-Entity World Modeling in Text-to-Image Generation: Discussion

-We propose a control-theoretic framework for multi-subject fidelity, instantiated either as a single-pass test-time controller or as a lightweight fine-tuned controller.
-The formulation accommodates existing attention-based heuristics, and our \textsc{FOCUS} yields the most consistent gains across settings.
-The two realizations offer complementary trade-offs: test-time control applies directly to a frozen model given subject tokens, at the cost of roughly $2\times$ longer inference, whereas fine-tuning requires subject tokens only during training and matches the base model’s inference speed during inference.
-Finally, the strong generalization of fine-tuning—even from a single prompt—suggests an underlying attention-level failure mode in current T2I models; future work should probe this mechanism and develop annotation-free proxies and automated subject tokenization.
+We introduced a control-theoretic framework for improving multi-subject fidelity in flow-matching T2I models.
+A single SOC objective yields two instantiations: a single-pass test-time controller and a lightweight fine-tuned controller.
+The framework treats prior attention heuristics as interchangeable running costs, and our probabilistic loss \textsc{FOCUS} provides the most consistent gains across backbones and evaluation settings.
+The two instantiations trade compute for convenience.
+Test-time control steers a frozen model given subject tokens, but increases inference time by roughly $2\times$.
+Fine-tuning requires subject tokens only during training and preserves baseline inference speed, while generalizing well beyond its training data.